pavelquevedo/JobsityWebChat/README.md

   - WebChat.Client\Web.config\appSettings - api_url
 3. Run the solution.

 PS.
-If you want to run the bot WebChat.BotFunction locally, i'm sending you the local.settings.json file by mail.
+If you want to run the bot WebChat.BotFunction locally, i'm sending you the local.settings.json file by mail and also the connection string for the sql server database.

 Thank you for reading, enjoy!